X-leaf7/solatrix/README.md

 # Split-Side

 This repository contains the Split-Side Application.
-It is a Django Backend with a Next.js static frontend.
+It is a Django Admin Backend with a Next.js static frontend, and socket.io chat server.

+## The Django Admin Backend

+The django backend exposes REST APIs for a relational data store (Postgres), as well as a CMS for editing portions of the website that should be editable by non-technical staff.

+## Next.js static frontend

+The user interacts with the application through a Next.js static frontend.

+## Socket.io chat server

+Chat functionality, such as sending and receiving messages is handled by a node.js server using Socket.io.

 ## Working Locally